nmdMnk/LyraUINavigation/README.md

   ```

-If you experience the issue described above, where the "Default UI Policy Class" resets to "None" after being set in the editor's project settings and restarting the project, resolve it by updating the **DefaultGame.ini** file as explained above.
+If you experience the issue where the "Default UI Policy Class" resets to "None" after being set in the editor's project settings and restarting the project, resolve it by updating the **DefaultGame.ini** file as explained above in the **Lyra UI Navigation** section.
-Alternatively, you can fix the issue by editing **CommonGame/Source/Public/GameUIManagerSubsystem.h** and replacing:
+Alternatively, you can fix the editor's issue by editing **Plugins/CommonGame/Source/Public/GameUIManagerSubsystem.h** and replacing:
   ```
   UCLASS(Abstract, config = Game)
   ```